owntone/owntone-server/README_PULSE.md

 connect [MAC address]
 ```

-Now the speaker should appear in forked-daapd.
-You can also verify that
+Now the speaker should appear.
+You can also verify that Pulseaudio has detected
-Pulseaudio has detected the speaker with `pactl list sinks short`.
+the speaker with `pactl list sinks short`.